-Work on overall field survey questionnaire on macro and micro activities has been finalized and assessed with field team.
+Work on overall field survey questionnaire on macro and micro activities has been finalized.
 Most of the suggestions received from various stake holders have been incorporated.
 These baseline and monitoring tools were shared with different stake holders for comments to make the questionnaire more useful.
+Draft Final Questionnaires are attached as Annex-D to this report.